Fraternity of Kansas City

 The monastery has two parts.
 The first part has a chapel and large welcoming dining room where anyone can spend time with us, whether it be for a meal, or a simple time of friendship.
 We want it to be felt by each, but especially by those of the neighborhood suffering with addictions or other poverties to feel that this is their monastery.
 It will not be a soup kitchen; we want to have a personal relationship with each person who comes, that you can feel welcome as in a family.
 The second part of the monastery is the cloister, it is a place of prayer and silence, where the little brothers can rest at night (in the cells which are around the cloister) or study (our study is focused most of all on the Bible, the Fathers of the Church, and on the Catechism of the Church.)
 There is also an office where the little brothers can work on administrative and liturgical tasks.
 The chapel is the place where the brothers pray every morning and evening, it is also the place where we have a weekly chapter, and the daily chapter of forgiveness (when we ask for each other’s forgiveness).
 When a friend or a visitor comes to the monastery we lead them to the chapel for a time of prayer together.

 The fundraising for this project began in November 2014.
 One of our first wishes was to give a strong spiritual foundation to this monastery.
 We went to many schools of the neighborhood to beg for the children’s prayer.
 Now we are coming close to finishing the fundraising, and are grateful for the generosity of so many people of the diocese.

-We are very humbled by the great adventure ahead of us.
+We are very humbled by this great adventure.
 Would you help us to build our little monastery?
 You can help us with your ideas, your talents, your creativity.

 Our e-mail address: email@example.com